QuentinRa/blog.quentinra.dev/proj/design-patterns/index.md

 # Design patterns

-Most of the time when coding, you will some code code that a lot of developers have written before you.
+Most of the time when coding, you will some code that a lot of developers have written before you.
 Design patterns are the result of their reflection on how you write this code.